lycan-nt/security-jwt-authentication/README.md

 ### API resources
   - URL Base: localhost:8080/
       - Resource Authentication
-        - Requisition Type: POST Route: /login/
+        - Requisition Type: POST, Route: /login/
             (Log in with a username and password that must be sent in the request header.
               KEY: username
               KEY: password